ckuhtz/ClusterCreator/README.md

 - **Proxmox Clone Failures**: Proxmox may struggle with cloning identical templates repeatedly. \
   **Solution**:

-  - Retry `tofu apply` multiple times with larger cluster sizes.
+  - Retry `ccr tofu apply` multiple times with larger cluster sizes.
   - Add nodes in smaller batches to distribute across the Proxmox cluster.

 - **Configuration Conflicts**: Errors related to existing configurations or unresponsive VMs. \
   **Solution**:
   - Ensure no conflicting resources exist before applying.
-  - Use `./uninstall_k8s.sh` to reset VMs if necessary.
+  - Use `ccr reset-all-nodes` to reset VMs if necessary.

 **Workaround**: For persistent issues, create brand-new VMs to ensure a clean environment.